 Tonia - Committee Member profile image

 Tonia LaRiviere was diagnosed with Juvenile Rheumatoid Arthritis when she was 12 years old.
 Since then, she has experienced various degrees of disability.
-Since 2015 she has been participating in para-sport, where she experienced first hand the difference that can be made in lives when the proper supports exist in a community.
+Since 2015 she has been participating in para-sport, where she experienced first-hand the difference that can be made in lives when the proper supports exist in a community.

-For over 20 year she has been working in communications and events supporting different not-for-profit festivals, campaigns and initiatives in the city as a publicist, director and board member.
+For over 20 years she has been working in communications and events supporting different not-for-profit festivals, campaigns and initiatives in the city as a publicist, director and board member.

 She currently sits on the Alberta/Northwest Territories Divisional Board of Directors for the Arthritis Society and has contributed to educational advancements at the Steadward Centre for Personal and Physical Achievement.